gearglow/ReptiliaWithATwist/The List.md

-With four of the six champions sequestered away in the hospital wing for the next couple of days, Rita Skeeter had to content herself with the two stars of the Second Task, Elysia and Izzy.
+With four of the six champions sequestered away in the hospital wing for the next few days, Rita Skeeter had to content herself with the two stars of the Second Task, Elysia and Izzy.

 "So, Miss Maradona," Skeeter began.
 "Can you tell me _what in the name of Magic_ you were thinking?"